Appointments

 Remuneration

-The Governor in Council on the report and recommendation of the Minister responsible for the Utility and Review Board Act dated September 5, 2007, and pursuant to Sections 5, 6 and 7 of Chapter 11 of the Statutes of Nova Scotia, 1992, the Utility and Review Board Act, is pleased, effective April 1, 2007, to:
+The Governor in Council, on the report and recommendation of the Minister responsible for the Utility and Review Board Act dated August 28, 2024, and pursuant to Sections 5, 6 and 7 of Chapter 11 of the Statutes of Nova Scotia, 1992, the Utility and Review Board Act, is pleased, effective April 1, 2024, to: